European shares fall on inflation, pandemic woes | Business

 - United Kingdom

-European shares fell on Wednesday as worries about rising inflation and the Delta variant of the coronavirus hit economically sensitive sectors, even as technology stocks tracked an overnight surge in U.S. tech stocks to record highs.
+European shares fell on Wednesday as worries about rising inflation and the Delta variant of the novel coronavirus hit economically sensitive sectors, even as technology stocks tracked an overnight surge in their U.S. peers.
+The pan-European STOXX 600 was down 0.2%, with banks, energy and mining shares falling between 0.6% and 1.0%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)